 Of course, getting up high offers you an amazing vantage point.
 Consider climbing or hiking one of the many peaks in Jackson Hole and Grand Teton National Park, such as Rendezvous Mountain at Jackson Hole Mountain Resort, Snow King Mountain, Jackson Peak, Sheep Mountain, Mount Glory, Static Peak, or various other peaks in the Tetons.

 Don't feel like hiking to the top?
 No problem!
 We suggest driving to the top of Signal Mountain in Grand Teton National Park, Shadow Mountain (accessible from Antelope Flats Road), or over to the heights of Curtis Canyon off the National Elk Refuge Road.

-At Jackson Hole Mountain Resort, Aerial Tram tickets have already sold out, but you can still purchase tickets in advance ($50 per person) for the Sweetwater Gondola, which also offers a well, sweet view!
+At Jackson Hole Mountain Resort, Aerial Tram tickets are already sold out, but you can still purchase tickets in advance ($50 per person) for the Sweetwater Gondola, which also offers a well, sweet view!
 Each gondola ticket comes with a pair of eclipse viewing glasses.
-There will be no tickets will be sold the day of the event and people will be loaded on a first-come, first-served basis starting at 8 a.m.
+No tickets will be sold the day of the event; people will be loaded on a first-come, first-served basis starting at 8 a.m.

 There will also be a public viewing area next to the Ranch Lot on the northeast corner of Teton Village.

 Gazing upwards at this momentous eclipse from the water is another fun option.
 Grab/rent a kayak, SUP or river tube and float on the pond at Rendezvous ("R") Park in Wilson or out on Jenny, String or Leigh lakes in Grand Teton National Park.
 Better still, consider taking a special solar eclipse whitewater trip down the Snake River with Mad River Boat Trips in either a 16- or 8-man raft.
 The trip includes lunch at Mad River's exclusive Blind Canyon campsite.